 15 Best Things to Do on Oʻahu’s North Shore

-More importantly, the waves and surf during the winter are nothing to take lightly, and getting in the water during any time of the year when there’s a swell is most definitely not advised.
-However, this is also when it’s best to sit back, relax, and watch the best surfers in the world do what they do best!
+On a different note, the waves and surf on the North Shore during the winter season are nothing to take lightly, and getting in the water during any time of the year when there is a large swell is not advised—especially for out-of-state visitors.

 1. Sunset Beach